Maleka1395/Rep/README.md

 Next Steps
 - Add your project files inside the repository.
-- Extend the documentation as your project grows.
+- Extend the documentation as your project
 -
 - Use this workflow to bootstrap future projects faster.